-Career development specialists can actively use policy to institutionalize values and preferred outcomes, starting by advancing our values in the very problem definitions that structure legislative action.

-One example of how the values that structure career theory and research can influence public policy involves committee reports.
+Career development specialists can actively use policy to institutionalize its values and preferred outcomes, starting by advancing our values in the very problem definitions that structure legislative action.
+One example of how the values which structure career theory and research can influence public policy involves committee reports.
 Burstein and Bricher (1997) argued that public policy is affected by how committees define public problems.
-In the United States at least, how congressional committees define a problem shapes legislative action.
+In the USA at least, how congressional committees define a problem shapes legislative action.
 New definitions can lead to new policy legislation.
 Consider, as one example, the issue of work-family conflict.
-In the United States between 1945 and 1990, there were 1,056 bills on paid work, family and gender referred to congressional committees.
+Between 1945 and 1990 there were 1,056 bills on paid work, family, and gender referred to congressional committees.
 These committees served as gatekeepers, issuing just 69 reports.
-For most of this period, the committee reports conceptualized work, family and gender in different spheres and emphasized equal opportunity.
-In the 1990s, the bills favour work-family accommodation, moving from equal opportunity to concern about the problems both men and women have in balancing paid work and family.
-Because career specialists know problem definitions help shape public policy, we probably should conduct our own content analysis of problem definitions in committee reports regarding work force policy.
-Career specialists can become policy actors by making our problem definitions explicit and expressing them.
+For most of this period, the committee reports conceptualized work, family, and gender in different spheres and emphasized equal opportunity.

+Now, in the 1990s the bills favor work-family accommodation, informed by a new definition moving from equal opportunity to concern about the problems that both men and women have in balancing paid work and family.

+Because career specialists know that problem definitions help shape public policy, we probably should conduct our own content analysis of problem definitions in committee reports regarding workforce policy.
+Then, career specialists can become policy actors by making our problem definitions explicit and press them.

 Definitions and concepts are important in explaining our goals and naming the outcomes we are trying to shape.
-Pivotal concepts both shape career theory and represent our policy-relevant values.
-These critical constructs include a respect for individual differences, belief in the power of aspirations and dreams, emphasis on exploration and information, commitment to decision making and choice, facilitation of personenvironment congruence, and nurturance of adaptability and flexibility.
+Pivotal concepts both shape career theory and represent our policy- relevant values.
+These critical constructs include a respect for individual differences, belief in the power of aspirations and dreams, emphasis on exploration and information, commitment to decision making and choice, facilitation of person-environment congruence, and nurturance of adaptability and flexibility.
 Career specialists can press our values by using them to advance new definitions of old problems.
-We know changing definitions and word choices can strongly influence public perceptions and policies.
-Consider the changes prompted by the shifts in language from "sexual preference" to "sexual orientation"; from automobile "accidents" to "crashes"; and from "willpower" to "disease" models of addiction.
+We know that changing definitions and word choices can strongly influence public perceptions and policies.
+Consider the changes prompted by the shifts in language from "sexual preference" to "sexual orientation;" from automobile "accidents" to "crashes;" and from "willpower" to "disease" models of addiction.
 Similar transformations in public values and policies may be enabled by shifting definitions from "fitting people into occupations" to "fitting work into lives."
-Other definitional shifts could include moving:

-- from career to work life;
+Other definitional shifts could include moving from career to worklife;

-- from work-family conflict to work-family integration;
+from work-family conflict to work-family integration;

-- from work values to life-role values;
+from work values to life-role values;

-- from maturity to adaptability;
+from maturity to adaptability;

-- from work ethic to role salience or work importance;
+from work ethic to role salience or work importance;

-- from occupational interests to activity interests;
+from occupational interests to activity interests;

-- from abilities to skills; and
+from abilities to skills; and

-- from self-esteem to self-efficacy.
+from self-esteem to self-efficacy.